manuelVo/fuzzy-robot/README.md

 ### Backend
 - Add support for old games which put their save files into their installation folder instead of the user folder
 - Add support for games using the steam cloud
-- Add updater for the list of supported games
 - Add an option to revert games back from synchronized state to local saving

 ### Frontend